Abstract Excision and $\ell^1$-Homology: A brief glimpse of infinity

-We now take the time to discuss some of the above for readers who mostly or exclusively work in a $1$-categorial setting.
-We hope that the reader who is not familiar with \oo-category theory will find enough insights in this section as to get a comfortable feeling about the statements and arguments of the previous section.
+We now take the time to discuss some aspects of \oo\-category theory for readers who mostly or exclusively work in a $1$-categorical setting.
+In this survey section, we will not include any proofs, but we give lots of pointers to the literature for further reading.
+We hope that the reader who is not familiar with \oo\-category theory will find enough insights as to get a comfortable feeling about the statements and arguments of the other sections.